 You can find dwarf pampas grass (cortaderia selloana pumila) at home improvement stores like Lowes and Home Depot.
 You can purchase either the seeds or the entire plant, though the latter option is usually only available either in the spring or the following season.

-To grow your own dwarf pampas grass (Cortaderia selloana pumilla), you can order seeds on this Etsy shop.
+To grow your own dwarf pampas grass (Cortaderia selloana pumilla), you can order seeds on this Amazon shop.
 You can order the color you want–the plant comes in more than just white–and you also pick the seed quantity.
 Shipping should not be too difficult for residents of the United States.

 Conclusion